michaelboyles/website/content/post/next-month-stackoverflow-will-pass-a-catastrophic-point.md

 This graph shows the total number of users actively participating each month.
 I've defined participation as posting a comment, a question or an answer.
-For example, last month almost 212,000 users performed any one of those 3 activities
-- about 1.6% of their registered users - and only 71,000 of those answered a question.
+For example, last month almost 212,000 users performed any one of those 3 activities &mdash; about 1.6% of their registered users &mdash; and only 71,000 of those answered a question.

 Effectively only a third of users who are engaging at all are choosing to answer a question in any given month.
 That's pretty bad but looks like it's always been a similar ratio, even when the site seemed to function more smoothly.
 What